greenbone/docs/src/faq.md

 ---
 ```

-## Greenbone, GVM and OpenVAS how are they connected
+## Greenbone, GVM and OpenVAS – How are they connected?

 For a comprehensive background see {doc}`History of OpenVAS <history>`.

-## GVM, GSE, GSM TRIAL, GCF, GSF, GSM, GPE,  ... what are these things about
+## GVM, GSE, GSM TRIAL, GCF, GSF, GSM, GPE,  ... what are these things about?

 See [Solution Comparison paper](https://www.greenbone.net/wp-content/uploads/Solution_Comparison_EN.pdf)
 and the {doc}`glossary`.